 Step 5: Adjust for real life

-No matter how good you are at sticking to a budget, if an unexpected expense arises and you don’t have any savings, you’re screwed.
+No matter how good you are at sticking to a budget, if an unexpected expense arises and you don’t have any savings, you’ll run into trouble.
 There are a few ways to incorporate unexpected expenses or income into your budget.

 Our number one piece of advice is to create an emergency fund — a separate savings system you only use for emergencies.
 If you’re living paycheck to paycheck, that can be hard to do.
-But if you save something, no matter how small, you’re on the right track.
-There are some great spare change apps that round up your credit/debit card payments and deposit the extra change in an account for you.
-While an app like Acorns won’t be enough to create that substantial emergency fund you need, it will definitely augment your savings.
+But if you save something, no matter how little, you’re on the right track.

-It’s also meant to demonstrate that you’re allowed to change your budget.
+Another important thing to point out is that you’re allowed to change your budget.
+And you should!
 If you start to earn more (or less) money, adjust your budget.
 If you get a windfall from your taxes or a holiday bonus, add that to your budget for the next month.

-There’s a budgeting method for everyone—from apps to spreadsheets, and there’s no reason you can’t find a budget that works for you.
+There are methods and tools out there for everyone and apps and spreadsheets to support you.
+With so many options, there’s no reason you can’t find a budget that works for you.